 You made it!
 Time to relax. :D

-If you're a release engineer, you may find the following commands useful too:
+To checksum a source tarball, you may find the following commands useful too:

 @dch first got involved with CouchDB around 0.7.
 Only having a low-spec Windows PC to develop on, and no CouchDB Cloud provider being available, he tried to build CouchDB himself.
 It was hard going, and most of the frustration was trying to get the core Erlang environment set up and compiling without needing to buy Microsoft‘s expensive but excellent Visual Studio tools.
 Once Erlang was working he found many of the pre-requisite modules such as cURL, Zlib, OpenSSL, Mozilla’s SpiderMonkey JavaScript engine, and IBM's ICU were not available at a consistent compiler and VC runtime release.